TomaszMichalek/ITRep/README.md

 Information Technology Repository

-After graduated my BSc degree in Mechatronics I determined to try myself in IT - specialisation "Applicaions backgrunds for Java EE platforms" and make MSc degree.
+After graduated my BSc degree in Mechatronics I determined to try myself in IT - specialisation "Applicaion Frameworks for Java EE Platform" and make MSc degree.
 It's not easy but step by step and day over day I'm improving my abilities.

 In this repository I will be pushing very different kinds of projects.
 From my most basic